A Guess Isn’t Good Enough for a Jury

 Preexisting vulnerability to depression or anxiety.
 An “eggshell psyche” is a medical term for an individual who is at greater risk by virtue of a personality or mental health disorder.

 Exacerbating events.
-An injury, events with strong emotional impact, relationship problems, the death of a loved one.
-In Wrongful Death cases, watching the death of a loved one is considered by law as a separate category than losing a loved one alone.
+An injury, motor vehicle accident, fall, assault, events with strong emotional impact, relationship problems, the death of a loved one.
+Any of these and more can exacerbate existing conditions or initiate a psychiatric condition like Depression.
+The law, unlike the clinician’s manual, attributes degrees of severity.
+In Wrongful Death cases, for example, watching the death of a loved one is considered by law as a separate category than losing a loved one alone.
+A Board-Certified Forensic Psychiatrist is qualified to address the interface of law and psychiatry.

 BIPOLAR DISORDER I AND II